verrynatalia/verrynatalia/blog-projects/_posts/2022-11-29-usability-testing.md

 #### **Post-task and Post-test Results**

-After each task, the moderator asked the participant two Likert-scale questions, in which we asked them to rate from 1 to 5 the ease of use and satisfaction.
+After each task, the moderator asked the participant two Likert-scale questions, in which we requested them to rate the ease of use and satisfaction on a scale from 1 to 5.

 | Task | Perceived ease of use (1-5) | Perceived satisfaction (1-5) |
 | --- |